 Help With Changes, Bed Baths, and Other Hygiene Tasks

 If you notice a CNA is going in to do bed baths or change patients, you can offer to help.
 Many times, two people are needed to roll immobile patients anyway.
-You can observe what they’re doing so that you can learn from them.
+You can observe what they’re doing to learn from them.
 But you don’t want to be pushy with the CNAs.
 Here’s a good way to frame it:

-“Hey if you have to do any bed baths or total bed changes, I’m game to help.
-I don’t have a lot of experience with them and just want to get some practice.
+“Hey, if you have to do any bed baths or total bed changes, I’m game to help.
+I don’t have much experience with them and just want to get some practice.
 Feel free to let me know if you’ve got one.
 I’d be happy to tag along.”

-You can also help patients brush their teeth, wash their hair, and get cleaned up for the day.
+You can also help patients brush their teeth, wash their hair, and clean up for the day.

 Finally, the last activity for nursing students is to see if any patients need to go on walks.
-A lot of patients have orders to ambulate, but many staff members don’t have time.
-Walking can become low priority when the nurses are focused on giving medications and other more pressing situations.
+Many patients have orders to ambulate, but many staff members don’t have time.
+Walking can become a low priority when the nurses are focused on giving medications and other more pressing situations.

 When you notice you’ve got some time, ask the RNs or CNAs if they have any patients who need a walk.